redrock303/NeRFLiX_CVPR2023/README.md

  # Training
  I put the training code in the train folder.
  </br>
- &ensp;you should download the vimeo_septuplet and eight LLFF-T(drop every eighth frame)
+ &ensp;you should download the vimeo_septuplet and eight LLFF-T scenes(drop every eighth frame)
  </br>
  &ensp;then simple run the following commend using single or multiple GPUs
  ```sh